znoodle63/AOR-RD/adma/README.md

 - `text`: input sentence
 - `label`: binary label (`1 = opinion`, `0 = non-opinion`)
 - `rationale`: structured explanation

-## 🧠 Rationale Generation

-Rationales are generated using **GPT-4o** as the teacher model.

-Each rationale follows a structured **three-step reasoning template**:

-- Step 1: Identify the key expression [trigger word/phrase] in the sentence.
-- Step 2: Analyze that this expression [action verb] [object] and reflects [subjectivity type] (with brief explanation).
-- Step 3: Therefore, the sentence matches [M code: mode name] and is classified as an opinion.

 ## 📌 Citation